|Nutrition Facts (per serving)|

 This broccoli casserole with crumb topping goes well with everything from ham and chicken to fish and steak.
 You can serve the casserole for a Sunday dinner or holiday feast.

 Click Play to See This Broccoli Casserole With Stuffing Crumb Topping Recipe Come Together

-- 2 packages (10 ounces each) frozen chopped broccoli or broccoli florets, cooked and drained
+2 (10-ounce) packages frozen chopped broccoli, or broccoli florets, cooked and drained

 Butter a 2-quart casserole and set aside.